meister03/discord-cross-ratelimit/README.md

   }
 }
 ```
-> WARNING: DO NOT CHANGE ANYTHING ON THIS PARAMETERS.
-EX: `request.thing = yourthing;` It may cause unforseen problems that you may not want to deal with
+> WARNING: DO NOT CHANGE OR RUN ANY FUNCTION FROM THE PARAMETERS.
+It's designed to be used as read-only values

 ## Example Bot
 https://github.com/Deivu/Kongou